Readout electronics and data acquisition system of PandaX-4T experiment: Readout Electronics and DAQ of PandaX-4T

 As mentioned in the introduction, a triggerless readout scheme is used in the PandaX-4T experiment.
 This is achieved by using the dynamic acquisition window (DAW) algorithm implemented in the V1725 digitizers~\cite{Ref:dawmanual}.
 On a channel-by-channel basis, digitized samples above a threshold can be automatically identified.
 This is referred as the self-trigger.
 Then a pre-configured number of data (before and after the trigger time) are saved into the buffer in the digitizer for readout, together with other information such as the trigger time tag and the channel number.
 Figure.~\ref{spe_wf} right shows a typical recorded amplitude distribution from a 3-inch PMT, with the self-trigger threshold set to be 20 ADC counts.
 The typical amplitude of a SPE signal is about 60 ADC counts, so this threshold corresponds to approximately 1/3 PE.
 To ensure timing synchronization among all digitizers, common external clock signals are used.
-These clock signals are originated from an oscillator and distributed by self-designed differential clock fanout modules (see Figure~\ref{fanout} left).
+These clock signals are originated from a common clock oscillator and distributed by custom designed differential clock fanout modules (see Figure~\ref{fanout} left).
 In this way, there is no need to tune the clock phase as in the previous electronics system~\cite{Ren:2016ium}, where clock signals were daisy-chained among all digitizers.
-The data acquisition of all digitizers are started once receiving a pulse originated from a generic logic unit (CAEN V1495) and distributed by self-designed single-ended clock fanout modules (Figure~\ref{fanout} right).
+The start-acquisition of the digitizer is configured to be ``first trigger controlled'' ~\cite{Ref:dawmanual}.
+The acquisition is started once receiving a pulse originated from a generic logic unit (CAEN V1495) and distributed by custom designed single-ended clock fanout modules (Figure~\ref{fanout} right).

 In addition to the self-trigger mode, the digitizers can be configured to acquire data with external triggers.
-In this mode, a number of data with equal length from all channels are readout without baseline suppressions.
+In this mode, a number of data with equal length from all channels are read out without baseline suppressions.
 This can be used for PMT gain calibrations and self-trigger efficiency studies.

 The last part includes the data acquisition, processing, and storage.
 Four readout DAQ servers (Dell R730) are used to acquire data from the 32 digitizers.
 Each DAQ server is connected with 8 digitizers through individual optical fibers with two PCIE interface cards (CAEN A3818C).
 The data transfer rate is up to 85 MB/s for each digitizer.
 The acquired data of each server are sent to another data server (Dell R930) via a 10 Gbps optical fiber switch.
 In the data server, all received data are sorted according to the trigger time tag and written into disk afterwards.
 Raw data are transferred to a computer cluster for offline processing and analysis.